OHDSI/StudyProtocols/Study 2 - Treatment Pathways 12mo/README.md

 **R Version**

 - Open MainAnalysis.R in your R console
-- Modify the section of MainAnalysis.R below
+- Modify the section of code below

 ```bash
 ###########################################################